 - justice (the due is given to sin and death): justice is done to sin at the price of Christ’s sacrifice, of His obedience “even to death.”
 He who was without sin, “God made him sin for our sake”.
 Death has justice done to it at the price of the death of the one who was without sin.

 - mercy (much more is given to people): the cross of Christ is also a radical revelation of mercy that goes against the very root of evil in the history of man: against sin and death.

 The cross is not an accident in the life of Jesus to be corrected and nullified.
-The cross fulfills the messianic program of Christ: the revelation of merciful love for the poor, the suffering and prisoners, for the blind, the oppressed and sinners.
+The cross fulfills the messianic program of Christ: the revelation of merciful love for the poor, the suffering and prisoners, for the blind, the oppressed, and sinners.
 These and many more profit.
 But divine mercy is more than a gift given for free.
 It is a challenge that becomes rewarding only once taken seriously.
 It is a whole lifestyle, an essential and continuous characteristic of the Christian vocation: Blessed be merciful, for they shall obtain mercy (Matt 5:7).

-While we often think of the Divine mercy as a of free gift from God to us, there is a major cost involved: giving up one’s laziness, comfort, standards, making a step towards the neighbor, turning one’s cheek, treat the people not based on justice, but on mercy (give more than is required by justice)… it is a lot to ask from us, the selfish and spoiled people of the modern times.
+While we often think of the Divine mercy as a free gift from God to us, there is a major cost involved: giving up one’s laziness, comfort, standards, making a step towards the neighbor, turning one’s cheek, treating the people not based on justice, but on mercy (give more than is required by justice)… it is a lot to ask from us, the selfish and spoiled people of the modern times.
 Therefore God feeds and strengthens us constantly, every time we unite ourselves with him.
 We are reminded of our obligation to be merciful once a year (on the Sunday of Divine Mercy), but fortunately we are fed daily so that we can bring divine mercy into practice.